KognitionAI/pilecv4j-opencv-packaging/README.md

 ```
 [GIT=/path/to/git/binary/git] [JAVA_HOME=/path/to/java/jdk/root] [MVN=/path/to/mvn/mvn] [CMAKE=/path/to/cmake/cmake] ./fromscratch.sh -v opencv-version [options]
-    -v:  opencv-version.
-This needs to be specified. e.g. "-v 3.4.2"
+    -v  opencv-version: This needs to be specified. e.g. "-v 3.4.2"
+    --install-prefix|-i /path/to/install/opencv : Install opencv to the given path.
  Options:
-    -w /path/to/workingDirectory: this is /tmp/opencv by default.
+    -w /path/to/workingDirectory: this is /tmp/opencv-working by default.
     -jN: specify the number of threads to use when running make.
 If the cmake-generator is
        Visual Studio then this translates to /m option to "msbuild"
     -G cmake-generator: specifially specify the cmake generator to use.
 The default is chosen otherwise.